tales-aparecida/linux/Documentation/dev-tools/kunit/start.rst

 to select which tests to execute at boot-time by passing a glob filter (read instructions regarding the pattern in the manpage :manpage:`glob(7)`).
-If there is a ``"."`` (period) in the filter, it will be interpreted as a separator between the name of the test-suite and the test-case, otherwise, it will be interpreted as the name of the test suite.
+If there is a ``"."`` (period) in the filter, it will be interpreted as a separator between the name of the test suite and the test case, otherwise, it will be interpreted as the name of the test suite.
 For example, let's assume we are using the default config: